hongybun/qemu_passthrough_scripts/README.md

-# Dynamic GPU Passthrough to a Windows virtual machine using QEMU/libvirtd and Looking Glass with KVMFR
+# Dynamic GPU Passthrough to a Windows virtual machine using QEMU/libvirtd and Looking Glass with KVMFR (incomplete)
 Scripts and file structure to setup dynamic dGPU passthrough for qemu on Ubuntu.
 Everything in the hooks folder belongs in `/etc/libvirt/hooks`.
 The shutdown scripts are for shutdown protection in Ubuntu 24.04 LTS and `org.gnome.Shell@wayland.service` contains a block to be added to the service on Ubuntu to prevent `gnome-shell` from creating a process on the NVIDIA dGPU on startup.